 16. New Management Direction

-Our world changed in 2020 with almost every organization forced to adapt.
+The world is changing with almost every organization forced to adapt.
 Many are moving to a greater online presence and / or call centers.
-Existing divisions and regional offices may be closing.
 Perhaps services are being outsourced.

-Some of these changes might force you into a new role or even relocation.
+Existing divisions and regional offices may be closing.
+Some of these changes might force you to relocate or into a different / lesser position.
 From your perspective, you might be questioning if it’s time to leave.

 17. Not Seeing Eye-to-Eye with the Boss

-Not a great position to be in and might have you wondering if it's time to pull the plug, so to speak.
+Instead of recognizing and rewarding stellar performance in their employees, their goal is to make themselves appear more important than they really are.
+Not a great position to be in and might have you wondering if it’s time to pull the plug, so to speak.

 Both my wife and I have been there.
 There’s nothing more demeaning than having your performance and contributions being marginalized and diminished.
 Debbie discusses more of her experience in her Bad Boss post.